kamyarpakdaman/DataAnalysis-Statistics/R/README.md

 # R

-This directory includes programs written in R language.
+This directory includes programs written in _R language_.